pulumi/pulumi-hugo/themes/default/content/what-is/what-is-cloud-infrastructure-autoscaling.md

 ---
-title: What Is Infrastructure Autoscaling?
+title: What Is Cloud Infrastructure Autoscaling?
 meta_desc: |
     Autoscaling is a service offered by the cloud provider that will increase or decrease the number of servers, based on need.